learn-co/learn-test/README.md

 # learn-test

-Runs RSpec, Jasmine, and Python Unit Test test suites and uploads the results to Learn.
+Runs RSpec, Jasmine, and Python Pytest test suites and uploads the results to Learn.

 ## Installation